EpifiOfficial/EpifiOfficial/README.md

 Hi 👋 My name is Juan Martinez
 ==============================

-Android developer with more than 2 years of experience
+Android developer with more than 2 years of experience specialized in kotlin
 ------------------------------------------------------

 * 🌍  I'm based in Krakow